 Suggestions for possible amendments or improvements to existing CMMs to address implementation or compliance difficulties

 In the framework of the Draft Compliance Report, discussions were held with respect to improving implementation.
-These included various aspects pertaining to fisheries such as Exploratory Fisheries, Vessel Monitoring System and Boarding and Inspection.
+These included various aspects pertaining to CMMs such as Exploratory Fisheries, Vessel Monitoring System and Boarding and Inspection.

 It was noted that 20 proposals were submitted to the Commission in order to amend current CMMs, key elements of each proposal were introduced at the CTC under agenda item 6 on Conservation and Management Measures and most were referred to the Commission for further discussion and consideration.
 Several proposals were recommended by CTC for approval.
 Proposals adopted by the Commission will be noted in the Commission report.